-In Germany, which introduced deposit legislation in 2006, retail has started replacing RVMs installed during the first years after the deposit introduction.
-TOMRA has been well positioned to serve the German customers with economical and technically versatile RVM solutions and the number of machines sold in the German market increased from ~2,300 machines in 2014 to ~3,600 machines in 2015.
+In Germany, which introduced deposit legislation in 2006, the retail industry in 2015 started replacing RVMs installed during the first years after the deposit introduction.
+TOMRA has been well positioned to serve the German customers with economical and technically versatile RVM solutions and the number of machines sold in the German market increased from ~2,300 machines in 2014 to ~3,600 machines in both 2015 and 2016.

-In Sweden, new requirements will make some of the older machines obsolete from 31 December 2016, generating a higher replacement activity in the second half of 2015 and into 2016.
+In Sweden, new requirements made some of the old machines obsolete from 31 December 2016, generating a higher replacement activity in 2016, compared to the years before.

-In Lithuania, deposit has been introduced with effect from 1 February 2016.
+In Lithuania, deposit was introduced with effect from 1 February 2016.
 In September 2015, TOMRA entered into an agreement with USAD (the Lithuanian deposit administrator) to place up to ~1,000 machines in the Lithuanian market.
 The machines are owned by TOMRA and rented out on a volume-based lease.
-The placement started in fourth quarter 2015 and will continue during 2016.
+The placements started in fourth quarter 2015 and continued during 2016.